 How did you do it?

 What did you choose to clean out and what was the effect of doing so?
-Please feel free to write a comment on your experiences.
+Feel free to email me a comment on your experiences.